SKOHscripts/Ion-optics/README.md

 The parameters are given in **parameters.py**, which allows to change the values of the optical elements.
 The Twiss parameter "gamma" is calculated in **gamma.py**.

-<p>All sigma matrices have been calculated beforehand according to the transfer matrix of the different optical elements used.
-They are recorded in **sigmaMatrices.py**.</p>
+All sigma matrices have been calculated beforehand according to the transfer matrix of the different optical elements used.
+They are recorded in **sigmaMatrices.py**.

 Finally, the ellipses are displayed thanks to the code coming from <a href="https://matplotlib.org/3.1.0/gallery/statistics/confidence_ellipse.html" title="this website">this website</a>, from which I took inspiration.